-In areas where transmission/distribution lines will traverse through agricultural land, compensation will be paid to owners for any crop damage incurred as a result of construction activities.
-AEGCL/APDCL field staff will consult affected villagers and local revenue dept. and apprise them about the project and tower location, which shall be erected in the agricultural land, for compensation.
-Revenue dept. after evaluating the land loss due to construction activity and crop damages based on productivity of land arrives at the compensation cost which is paid to farmer.
-Agricultural activities will be allowed to continue following the construction period.
-If bunds or other on-farm works are disturbed during construction or maintenance, they will be restored to the owner's satisfaction following cessation of construction or maintenance activities.
+Since, the instant project is being implemented in the city area of Guwahati, any adverse impact on agricultural land is not envisaged.
+The proposed transmission and distribution lines will be laid underground along the city roads/existing power corridors and open area, hence, minimizing the adverse affects, if any.
+For the over ground portion of the transmission line, land for tower/pole and right of way is not acquired as per existing law and AEGCL/APDCL pays compensation for all damages including cost of land below tower to its owner.
 In the event that private trees are felled during construction or maintenance operations, compensation will be paid to the owner in an amount determined by the estimated loss of products from the tree over an eight year period (for fruit bearing trees).
 Agricultural lands under private ownership will be identified, and compensation will be paid to the affected villagers as per the entitlement matrix of CPTD as described in Annexure -3 (Part-B) of the ESPPF.
-The procedure for providing compensation is described in Annexure-1.
+The procedure for providing compensation is described in Annexure-3.
 Budgetary provision of Rs.
-62.24 lakhs is made in the cost estimate to meet these expenses.
+287.9 lakhs is made in the cost estimate to meet these expenses.